 I read.
 A lot.
 Well, it doesn’t feel like I read enough, but compared to normal people, yes, it’s a bit obsessive.
 (What can I say?
 I’m Reformed.)
-In any case, while there have been a number of pieces of advice on reading that I’ve found, received, or formulated over the years, but three in particular have shaped my reading habits and formed me, I think, for the better, as both a reader and a thinker.
+In any case, while there have been a number of pieces of advice on reading that I’ve found, received, or formulated over the years, three in particular have shaped my reading habits and formed me for the better as a reader and a thinker.

 1. Read Your Favorites’ Favorites – The first bit of explicit reading wisdom I remember getting was from one of my future groomsmen, Scott Buttes.
 We were both at the gym and I was telling him how I excited I was about listening to podcast sermons by my pastor because I learned so much from them.
 I was particularly ecstatic because he had brilliantly gone into the 1st Century history to show how the Roman Imperial theology was behind so much of the NT proclamation of Christ as Lord, and so on and so forth, and even more excited that his new book was coming out.
 At that point, Scott stopped me and said, “Derek, what you need to be doing is reading the guys that he reads and going to the source.”
 He pointed out that Charles Spurgeon was a great preacher, but the commentator he read was J.B.
 Lightfoot.
 In the same way, I should look for the people that my favorite preachers read, and read them.
 So that’s what I started doing and it’s been crucial for my intellectual development since.